FAQ

 Will there be a Mac or Linux version?

-I have been planning to include Mac and Linux as supported platforms via the Mono framework, but I eventually decided against it due to complexity – it has been hard enough to finish NPS for Windows as it is.
+I had originally been planning to include Mac and Linux as supported platforms via the Mono framework, but I eventually decided against it due to complexity – it has been hard enough to finish NPS for Windows as it is.
 Additionally, the results of using Mono were less than satisfactory on those platforms.
-Perhaps someday in the future NPS will run on Mac and Linux, but for now, don't hold your breath.
-2

 What are "Standalone" releases?